UNITED STATES OF AMERICA

-The US Nuclear Regulatory Commission (NRC) establishes regulations and provides oversight of nuclear power plant decommissioning.
+The NRC establishes regulations and provides oversight of nuclear power plant decommissioning.
 The NRC maintains the highest level of decommissioning regulatory authority and collaborates with other agencies to supervise decommissioning.

-The US Environmental Protection Agency (EPA) collaborates with the NRC to establish environmental standards and provide oversight of nuclear power plant decommissioning.
+The EPA collaborates with the NRC to establish environmental standards and provide oversight of nuclear power plant decommissioning.

-The US Department of Transportation (DOT) regulates the shipment of radioactive materials, including those resulting from decommissioning a nuclear power plant.
+The DOT regulates the shipment of radioactive materials, including those resulting from decommissioning a nuclear power plant.